EL MAMBI EN LA MANIGUA

 Santiago de Cuba, June 28, 1915

 In my painting I made the soldier in the front of the line a Siboney, representative of Cuba’s first people, her native people.
 My father shared with me that his father was so disgusted at having learned that the priest had turned away his starving mother and cousins, that he thereupon renounced the Catholic faith in which he grew up.
 He thereafter considered himself a protestant.
 After the war, he matriculated into God’s Bible School in Cincinnati, Ohio, where he was ordained a minister.
-He returned to the Caribbean and charismatically preached the Gospel as a missionary in Kingston, Jamaica, where he met my Jamaican grandmother Harriet and fathered most of my father’s siblings.
+He returned to the Caribbean and charismatically preached the Gospel as a missionary in Kingston, Jamaica, where he met my Jamaican grandmother Harriet and fathered my father’s older siblings.

 I feel as if the spirit of my father’s grandmother Clemencia was with us, as we fought though our own poverty and our own hunger.
 Several hundreds of thousands of Cubans (including my great-grandmother Clemencia) perished of starvation and disease in Governor Valeriano Weyler’s “re-concentration” camps, during Cuba’s War of Independence from Spain.
 Weyler’s re-concentration camps served multiple purposes for the Spaniards.
 It separated regular civilians from the insurgents (the Mambises), so that the Mambises could be more easily targeted.
 It was also an attempt to deprive the Mambises from necessary resources.
 Ultimately, it extinguished mass populations of Cuban natives and other oppressed Cubans who may have risen up to join the resistance with the valiant Mambises.